mj-sam/Filter-Bank-Csp/README.md

 # Filter-Bank-Csp
-implementation of filter bank csp the code is mainly from this https://github.com/MultiScale-BCI/IV-2a/ repository with slightly change in some method
+implementation of filter bank csp inspired by https://github.com/MultiScale-BCI/IV-2a/